Use our Tips & Tricks as a discussion-starter and creative tool to help you reflect on your work and explore new perspectives and possibilities.

 In April 2014 Dr Sharon Irish hosted a Praxis Cafe at KWMC exploring activism in the area.
 Knowle West has a history of grassroots action, particularly among women.
 Many have set up charities, started community initiatives and continue to strive to improve their area for everyone.
 ‘Fixin’ it ourselves: women activists in Knowle West’ included discussion, personal testimony and making, and encouraged the women who attended to share their experiences, challenges and successes.

-Building on the 20 years of experiece and expertise of KWMC and following the event, we developed the ideas into two sets of 20 recommendations, inspired by the work and advice of the women activists: ‘Tips and Tricks for community activists’ and ‘Tips and Tricks for academics working with community activists’.
-The advice ranges from being ‘dogged but not inflexible’ to remembering that experts should be ‘on tap, not on top’.
+Building on the 20 years of experience and expertise of KWMC and following the event, we developed the ideas into two sets of 20 recommendations, inspired by the work and advice of the women activists: ‘Tips and Tricks for community activists’ and ‘Tips and Tricks for academics working with community activists’.

 With thanks to academics Dr Angela Piccini, Dr Morag McDermot and Sue Cohen for their contributions to this work.